Things To Expect During A Divorce Case

 Most people who face a divorce have never done so before and they do not really know what to expect.
 Some speak with friends and relatives who have been through a divorce and receive all kinds of information — most of it incorrect — about the process and what to expect.
 As a consequence, most people go into a divorce a bit confused and with unrealistic expectations.

 Basing your expectations in a divorce upon what you read or have been told by your friends is a big mistake.
 Every divorce case is different.
 The outcome of a divorce case depends upon the combination of many things.
 The two most important of those things are the facts of the particular case and how the law applies to those facts.
 Your expectations in a divorce case should be formed after you have consulted with an attorney who is experienced in divorce matters.
 The attorney can explain the law to you and predict how the court may apply the law to the unique facts of your case.
 The attorney can only predict an outcome.
-There are no guarantees because ultimately, much is left to the discretion of the trial judge or jury.
+There are no guarantees because, ultimately, much is left to the discretion of the trial judge or jury.

 The purpose of this article is not to advise any particular person how to proceed with a divorce case.
-Rather, it is to provide a background of information to help the reader understand the litigation process as her/she interviews and selects counsel for representation.
+Rather, it is to provide a background of information to help the reader understand the litigation process as he/she interviews and selects counsel for representation.
 Nothing in this article should be considered legal advice to any particular person.

-Initiating the Case
+Initiating The Case

 A divorce case, like any other court action, commences with the filing of a document called a Complaint or a Petition.
 For our purposes, we will call it a Complaint.
 The Complaint sets forth the basis for the action and what the Plaintiff (the party bringing the action) wants from the Defendant (the party against whom the complaint is made).